 NWTRB Board Member

-Dr. Jean M. Bahr was appointed to the U. S. Nuclear Waste Technical Review Board by President Barack Obama on September 25, 2012.
+Dr. Jean M. Bahr was appointed to the U. S. Nuclear Waste Technical Review Board by President Barack Obama on September 25, 2012, and was designated by the President to serve as Chair of the Board on January 5, 2017.

 Dr. Bahr is a professor in the Department of Geoscience at the University of Wisconsin-Madison, where she has been on the faculty since 1987.
 She also is a member of the UW-Madison Geological Engineering Program Faculty and is a faculty affiliate of the Nelson Institute for Environmental Studies.
 She served as chair of Geoscience (formerly Geology and Geophysics) from 2005 to 2008 and of the Nelson Institute's Water Resources Management Graduate Program from 1995 to 1999.
 Dr. Bahr's research explores physical, geochemical, and biogeochemical controls on the movement of water and associated solutes in subsurface geologic systems.